The refined class number formula for Drinfeld modules: The proof of Theorem

 By the snake lemma, we find that $M^1_{N_0}/\sigma_{N_0}(M^1)$ is isomorphic to $\cok(\mu)$ and therefore (by Lemma \ref{additivity}) also that

 We have now proved the equality (\ref{finalTODO}) and thus completed the proof. \end{proof}

-In order to complete the proof of Theorem \ref{POdiag}, we now require certain $K$-theoretical results. \begin{lemma} The isomorphism in Proposition \ref{151} induces an isomorphism of abelian groups \end{lemma} \begin{proof} The $R$-module $\Lambda$, and the $R$-modules $\Lambda/Z^N$, for any given $N\in\NN$, are both faithfully flat.
-We therefore have an exact sequence
+In order to complete the proof of Theorem \ref{POdiag}, we now require certain $K$-theoretical results. \begin{lemma} The canonical map $K_1(\Lambda)\to K_0(R,\Lambda)$ is surjective, and the isomorphism in Proposition \ref{151} induces an isomorphism of abelian groups \end{lemma} \begin{proof} The composite map $R\subset\Lambda\to\Lambda/Z$ is an isomorphism of rings.
+From this fact, it is straightforward to verify that the group $K_0(R,\Lambda/Z)$ is trivial.
+Since the canonical map $K_0(R,\Lambda)\to K_0(R)$ factors through $K_0(R,\Lambda/Z)$, it must be the zero map.
+The exactness of the localisation sequence \cite[Thm.
+15.5]{swan} then proves the first claim.